-Thank you so much for visiting my website.
+Thank you so much for visiting this website.
 Here's just a little more background information about me.

-After approximately 25 years in the mostly administrative side of the medical field, I completely altered the direction my life was headed in.
-Motivated by my sister's chronic and debilitating illness, as well as both my father's and mother's cancer diagnoses, I knew I wanted to make a difference in the way our loved ones struggle with the challenges of cancer and other debilitating diseases.
+So, after approximately 25 years in the mostly administrative side of the medical field, I completely altered the direction my life was headed in.
+Motivated by my sister's chronic and ultimately terminal illness, as well as both my father's and mother's cancer diagnoses, I knew I wanted to make a difference in the way our loved ones struggle with the challenges of cancer and other debilitating diseases.
 Initially, that desire to make a difference led me to find the best massage school training available.

 I have enjoyed all the years of my therapeutic and oncology massage career, working with a diverse group of clients with many different medical challenges.
-I have had the privilege of working specifically with oncology patients for about 16 years and I have never stopped loving my work (or my clients)!
+I have had the privilege of working specifically with oncology patients since 2001 and I have never stopped loving my work (or my clients)!

 I am also exceedingly lucky and delighted to have two fantastic, successful adult children, their wonderful spouses, and six wildly amazing grandchildren within an easy driving distance!
 I live in a constant state of gratitude.